victor0210/slim/docs/reducer.md

 increment: (state, count, times) => {
     return {
         ...state,
-        count: count * times   // 20
+        Count: count * times // 20
     }
 }

-store.dispatch('increment', 10, 2)
+store.commit('increment', 10, 2)
 ```

-The required parameters are registered directly in the **Reducer** function, and can be directly separated by commas in **dispatch**.
+The required parameters are registered directly in the **Reducer** function, and can be directly separated by commas in `store.commit`.